SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 9.  **Absolute Value and Multiplication:** In the final task, I introduce a method, `GetMultipleOfEvenAndOdds`, which calculates the product of the sums of even and odd digits in an integer.
 This method facilitates the calculation of products based on digit parity and absolute value.

 This lesson equips me with a versatile toolkit of methods to tackle various programming challenges, ensuring efficiency, organization, and clear communication in my code.

+## About the Ninth Section - Nested Loops and Methods (Lesson 9)

+In the ninth lesson of this course, I dive into the realm of nested loops and methods, honing my problem-solving skills with a combination of structured patterns, numerical manipulations, and custom methods.
+Below are the key highlights from the exercises:

+1. **Complex Number Patterns:** I explore intricate nested loop patterns to generate combinations of even and odd numbers, enhancing my pattern recognition and nested loop capabilities.

+2. **Number Combinations:** I delve into nested loops to find and display combinations of three digits that multiply to a given number, sharpening my analytical and computational skills.

+3. **Prime Numbers in a Grid:** I utilize nested loops to find prime numbers within a given grid, improving my understanding of nested loops and prime number identification.

+4. **Character Combinations:** I take on a challenge of generating character combinations while excluding a specific character, showcasing my loop and conditional statement prowess.

+5. **Numeric Puzzles:** I engage in solving numeric puzzles involving combinations of digits to match a given sum, demonstrating my ability to tackle numerical challenges effectively.

+6. **Counting Vowels:** I create a method, `GetCountVowels`, to count the vowels in a given text, enhancing my skills in character manipulation and method development.

+7. **Factorial Calculations:** I implement a method for calculating factorials, showcasing my ability to work with mathematical operations and custom methods.

+8. **Number Sign Determination:** I create a method, `PrintSign`, to evaluate and print the sign of three numbers, demonstrating my proficiency in method design and conditional statements.

+9. **Password Validation:** I construct a password validation system with custom methods to assess password length, content, and digit count, emphasizing my capability to design and implement robust methods.

+This lesson combines the power of nested loops and custom methods, empowering me to tackle diverse programming challenges, from pattern generation to advanced problem-solving and validation tasks.
+My skills are now well-rounded and ready for more complex coding endeavors.